Djihads80/MojavatarsBlender/README.md

 # Issues

-If you encounter any problem, please open an Issue, and describe the problem with great details (and please provide any addition information such as computer specs, operating system, blender version etc...)
+If you encounter any problems, please open an Issue, and describe the problem with great details (and please provide any addition information such as computer specs, operating system, blender version etc...)

 If you know how to solve such problems (assuming its a *my* problem like inncorrect UVs) then open a pull request 😊